adobiss/ai-ml-portfolio/Audio Tools/README.md

-# Audio-Tools-Portfolio
+# Audio Tools Portfolio
-A single script that downloads audio files, extracts metadata, slices and uploads the slices to Google Drive. fxBoard allows applying pedalboard style effects to audio files.
+download_mp3_trim_and_upload.py is a single script that downloads audio files, extracts metadata, slices and uploads the slices to Google Drive. fxBoard allows applying pedalboard style effects to audio files.